-These Thai ribs are supremely delicious, smothered in a sweet-sour-spicy Thai sauce that makes your palate sing.
-Just stir together the special Thai sauce, then pour over ribs and bake—simple, yet so exquisite.
+These Thai ribs are supremely delicious smothered in a sweet-sour-spicy sauce that makes your palate sing.
+Just stir together the glaze, then pour over ribs and bake—simple, yet so flavorful.

 If you like your ribs tender, cover them for the first hour or so, then uncovering just before serving.
-If you like them spicy, add more of the fresh green chili to the sauce, taste-testing as you go.
+If you like them spicy, add more of the fresh green chili to the sauce, tasting as you go.
 If you prefer them mild, remove the seeds and just add half a chili.
 Don't be tempted to leave the chili out—it's what makes this dish come alive.

 - 1/3 cup soy sauce